JulioPDX/JulioPDX.github.io/juliopdx/content/posts/csfne.md

 - We use the ARG key to pass data into the build environment (in our case this comes from the `.devcontainer.json` file)
 - We then set an ENV variable that will be available within the container (notice that we pass along the ARG we set earlier)
 - We then RUN a set of commands to install basic tooling like ping and Python3.
-- We then COPY a file called `postCreate.sh` (more on this later)
+- We then COPY a file called `postCreate.sh` (more on this later) and make it executable
-- Towards the end we have one more RUN command, this ensures we have [Containerlab](https://containerlab.dev/) and [eos-downloader](https://github.com/titom73/eos-downloader) installed in our environment
+- Towards the end, we have one more RUN command; this ensures we have [Containerlab](https://containerlab.dev/) and [eos-downloader](https://github.com/titom73/eos-downloader) installed in our environment

 ### hostRequirements

-When starting a Codespace, you have the option to size it to one of the option given to us by GitHub.
-The `hostRequirements` key allows us to set minimum values that are required to run this lab.
-If you don't have the option to use a larger Codespace, this may require contacting them to give you access to larger images (still free but uses more free credits per month).
+When starting a Codespace, you can size it to one of the options given to us by GitHub.
+The `hostRequirements` key allows us to set the minimum values required to run this lab.
+Suppose you don't have the option to use a larger Codespace.
+In that case, you may need to contact GitHub to give you access to larger images (still free but uses more free credits per month).

 ```json
     "hostRequirements": {